jgbrainstorm/computational_psychometrics/README.md

 # Computational Psychometrics
-This is the code repo for the forthcoming book, Computational Psychometrics, edited by Alina A. von Davier, Robert Mislevy and Jiangang Hao.
+This is the code repo for the forthcoming book, Computational Psychometrics, edited by Alina A. von Davier, Robert J. Mislevy and Jiangang Hao.
 Please note that only chapter 7 to chapter 14 contain code examples and the other chapters do not have any code examples.
 Click [here to visit the Springer page for the book](https://link.springer.com/book/9783030743932).

 <img src="book_cover.png" alt="Computational Psychometrics" width="1000"/>